SumiSastri/dev-blogs/docs/computer-code/part4-processing-data.md

  Spawned processes or threads: A spawned process from an individual process creates a thread.
 Threads come with less overhead than all other processes.
 Threads are a way of having one process achieve separate tasks while sharing memory and other resources.

 Individual processes: Process groups will have a parent PID, which are spawns of PID 1.
 From PID 1 processes are batched into sub-groups of PIDs.
-These sub-process that are initiated (also known as a spawned process as it is a child of the parent) in batches or chunks of data - often referred to batching or chunking.
+This sub-process is initiated (also known as a spawned process as it is a child of the parent) in batches or chunks of data - often referred to as batching or chunking.
 Individual chunks of data have lower latency than process groups

 Process groups: Related processes that are executed together are called process groups.
-Signals are used to across all the processes in a process group so that the group receives the same communication from the OS.
+Signals are used across all the processes in a process group so that the group receives the same communication from the OS.
 Files with their extensions - `.txt` `.html` - could be batched for processing and routed to their binary or bin folders.
 Signals are transported on "data buses" between processes on a register.

 Sessions: Used to manage all of the execution that a user may start through running programs.
 When a user session ends, this means the OS can easily end all of the related execution.
 A session usually relates to the processing of a page of processes.